 New speed limits, traffic patterns and rights of way, as well as worker and vehicle movement, can all impact work zone safety, putting drivers and workers at risk.

-The FHWA encourages drivers to keep the following in mind when encountering a work zone:
+When traveling through a work zone, the FHWA encourages drivers to keep the following in mind:

 - Take advantage of your driving height and anticipate braking situations.